Ambient (outdoor) air quality and health

 A SO2 concentration of 500 µg/m3 should not be exceeded over average periods of 10 minutes duration.
 Studies indicate that a proportion of people with asthma experience changes in pulmonary function and respiratory symptoms after periods of exposure to SO2 as short as 10 minutes.

-The revision of the 24-hour guideline for SO2 from 125 to 20 μg/m3 is based on the following considerations.
+The (2005) revision of the 24-hour guideline for SO2 concentrations from 125 to 20 μg/m3 was based on the following considerations.

 - Health effects are now known to be associated with much lower levels of SO2 than previously believed.